 On May 13, 2017, the Company announced positive results of a clinical study of its novel PREBOOST® product.
-The PREBOOST® clinical study enrolled 26 men aged 18 years or older in a heterosexual, monogamous relationship, with PE, defined as reported poor control over ejaculation, personal distress related to ejaculation and average IELT of two minutes or less on stopwatch measurement.
-After treatment with PREBOOST®, 82 percent of men were no longer considered to have premature ejaculation with an increase on average of 5 minutes.
+The PREBOOST® clinical study enrolled 26 men aged 18 years or older in a heterosexual, monogamous relationship, with premature ejaculation, defined as reported poor control over ejaculation, personal distress related to ejaculation and average intravaginal ejaculation latency time (IELT) of two minutes or less on stopwatch measurement.
+After treatment with PREBOOST®, 82% of men were no longer considered to have premature ejaculation with an increase on average of 5 minutes.
 Results showed that treatment was well tolerated.
 Therefore, the results of the study showed that PREBOOST® prolonged time to ejaculation, supporting the clinical validity of PREBOOST® for the prevention of premature ejaculation.
-The Company launched the product in the United States in January 2017 and in October 2017 entered into a co-promotion and distribution agreement with Timm Medical Technologies, Inc.
+The Company launched the product in the U.S. in January 2017 and in October 2017 entered into a co-promotion and distribution agreement with Timm Medical Technologies, Inc.

-On May 24, 2017, the Company announced that, following a Pre-IND meeting with the FDA, it plans to advance VERU-944 (cisclomiphene citrate), oral agent being evaluated for the treatment of hot flashes in men receiving hormone therapy, androgen deprivation therapy ("ADT"), for advanced prostate cancer into Phase 2 clinical trial utilizing the 505(b)(2) regulatory pathway.
-Approximately 80% of men receiving one of the common forms of ADT, including LUPRON® (Leuprolide), ELIGARD® (Leuprolide), and FIRMAGON®(degarelix), experience hot flashes and 30-40% will suffer from moderate to severe hot flashes.
-An investigational new drug application ("IND") is expected to be filed with the FDA in the first half of calendar 2018.
+On May 24, 2017, the Company announced that, following a Pre-IND meeting with the FDA, it plans to advancezuclomiphene citrate, an oral agent being evaluated for the treatment of hot flashes in men receiving hormone therapy, androgen deprivation therapy ("ADT"), for advanced prostate cancer into Phase 2 clinical trial utilizing the 505(b)(2) regulatory pathway.
+Approximately 80% of men receiving one of the common forms of ADT, including LUPRON® (Leuprolide), ELIGARD® (Leuprolide), and FIRMAGON® (degarelix), experience hot flashes and 30-40% will suffer from moderate to severe hot flashes.